 The premise of many financial-literacy programs is that educating those in poverty on money matters will lead them to make better financial choices.
 But research shows that better information alone may not lead to better decisions.

-"The problem is not that people living in poverty are any less capable, intelligent, or responsible than people with more wealth or higher incomes," according to a 2015 study by nonprofit behavioral design form ideas42.
+"The problem is not that people living in poverty are any less capable, intelligent, or responsible than people with more wealth or higher incomes," according to a 2015 study.
 "Its that key features of life in poverty interact with human psychology in ways that make it difficult to solve problems, make decisions, and exert self-control."

 Further, according to a 2004 paper on generational poverty, for those in poverty, "the hidden rule for money is to spend it.
 Small amounts of money will not be enough to solve the deep financial problems of the family, so it should be used on the immediate needs of individuals in or near the family."